OoliteProject/oolite/Documentation/docs/index.md

 ### Manage Expansion Packs

-Install and remove expansions packs (OXPs).
-Not all mod packs can be installed and removed by this method – others, especially older ones, can be found at [https://wiki.alioth.net/index.php/OXP_List](https://wiki.alioth.net/index.php/OXP_List).
+Install and remove Oolite mods, often referred to as OXPs (Oolite eXpansion Packs).
+Not all mod packs can be installed and removed by this method – others, especially older ones, can be found [here](https://wiki.alioth.net/index.php/OXP_List).

 ### Exit Game